-When perusing the various available village records, the author has written a few mini-histories relating to the township: topics currently include the church, the school, the Ibbotson Institute, Beckett's and Ibbotson's Charities, Hebden Horse Level, Hebden Suspension Bridge, Hebden Sports Day, the CHA Guest House, Hebden Brass Band, and some brief pieces on some people of Hebden who have left their mark.
+When perusing the various available village records, the authors have written a few mini-histories relating to the township: topics currently include the church, the school, the Ibbotson Institute, Beckett's and Ibbotson's Charities, Hebden Horse Level, Hebden Suspension Bridge, Hebden Sports Day, the CHA Guest House, Hebden Brass Band, Hebden's Star Of Hope Oddfellows Lodge, Hebden barns, and some brief pieces on some people of Hebden who have left their mark.
 Also, there are some photographic mini-histories which provide some of the background on certain features that can be seen around the village, such as the bridge-markers and the water troughs in Main Street.
-All these 'histories' should be read with a pinch of salt, as they inevitably include some personal interpretation of the evidence.
+All these 'histories' should be read with a pinch of salt, as they inevitably include some personal interpretation of incomplete evidence.

 It is gratifying, and rather humbling, that so many people have contributed to this website in one way or another.

-The author would like to acknowledge the generosity of Graham Atkinson, Gareth Bedford, Rita Berry, Jane Carlisle Bellerby, Rita Berry, Chris Binns, Peter Bowdin, George Coney, Anthea Dacy, Julie Fairbanks, Chris Foster, Iain Geldard, Michael Hargraves, Muriel Hargraves, Hebden Parish Council, the wardens of Hebden's St. Peter's Church, Gavin Herd, John Herd, Tracey Hirst, Peter Hodge, Pat Hodgkins, Rosemary Howard, Peter and Becky Huff, the Trustees of the Ibbotson Institute, David Joy, Jenny Lee, Clive Linley, Gordon Longthorne, Kenneth Longthorne, Janet Mason, Ben McKenzie, Martyn de Montfort and family, Bryan and Lyn Morgan, Jane Ringrose, Jack Richards, Nikki Rowan, Ian Simpson, Alan and Yvonne Stockdale, Arthur and Janet Stockdale, Barbara Stokes, Stef Sykes, Vivien Tomlinson, Keith Taylor, Jacqui Todd, Liz Weatherby, John Webber, Peter Vetch, Linda and Terese Wilson for the use of their personal material; to John Henfrey, Gavin Herd, Robert Stockdale and David White for access to their barns; to John Richardson for his help and advice; to the Craven’s Part in the Great War website for the use of two of their photographs, and to the Englesea Brook Chapel & Museum for providing material relating to the Primitive Methodist Chapel.
+The author would like to acknowledge the generosity of Graham Atkinson, Gareth Bedford, Rita Berry, Jane Carlisle Bellerby, Rita Berry, Chris Binns, Nicola Bowdin, Peter Bowdin, George Coney, Anthea Dacy, Julie Fairbanks, Jan Ferguson, Chris Foster, Iain Geldard, Michael Hargraves, Muriel Hargraves, Colleen Harrison, Hebden Parish Council, the wardens of Hebden's St. Peter's Church, Gavin Herd, John Herd, Tracey Hirst, Peter Hodge, Pat Hodgkins, Rosemary Howard, Peter and Becky Huff, the Trustees of the Ibbotson Institute, David Joy, Jenny Lee, Clive Linley, Gordon Longthorne, Kenneth Longthorne, Janet Mason, Ben McKenzie, Martyn de Montfort and family, Bryan and Lyn Morgan, Jane Ringrose, Jack Richards, Nikki Rowan, Ian Simpson, Alan and Yvonne Stockdale, Arthur and Janet Stockdale, Barbara Stokes, Stef Sykes, Vivien Tomlinson, Keith Taylor, Jacqui Todd, Upper Wharfedale Museum, Liz Weatherby, John Webber, Peter Vetch, Linda and Terese Wilson for the use of their personal material; to John Henfrey, Gavin Herd, Robert Stockdale and David White for access to their barns; to John Richardson for his help and advice; to Peter Leech for his advice, the Craven’s Part in the Great War website for the use of two of their photographs, and to the Englesea Brook Chapel & Museum for providing material relating to the Primitive Methodist Chapel.

 I would also like give special thanks to Chris Foster for his hard work and skill in digitising some very old, and very delicate maps, for the vast number of photographs he has taken specifically for this site, and for the enormous support he has provided.
 Finally, I would like to thank Arthur and Janet Stockdale, and David Joy for their patience when being asked yet another question.